 The goal of Spite and Malice is to play all your cards from your pay-off pile onto the center stacks.
 You may only play the top card of the pay-off pile, you may not rummage through the stack.
 Once you play the top card from the pay-off pile flip over the next card so that it is also face-up on your pile.

-The first card, the card that starts the center stacks, must be an ace.
+The first card, the card that starts the center stacks or the discard piles, must be an ace.
 Cards are added to the center stacks in ascending order (A to Q), without skipping any ranks in between.
 There are no more than 3 center stacks permitted during gameplay.

 - Play an ace to start a center stack or add to a center stack.
 Cards you play may come from your hand, the top card of your pay-off pile, or a top card from a side stack.
 Cards are played face-up.

 - Play a card to your side stacks.
 This move ends your turn and play passes to the opponent.
 Players cannot exceed four side stacks.
 If there are no empty stacks, a card must be played on top of an existing stack- this makes the card below unavailable for play.

 There is no limit to the number of cards that can be played on center stacks during a single turn.
 However, one card played to a side stack ends a turn, and you must play a card to a side stack to end your turn.

 If a player manages to play all 5 of their cards from hand to the discard pile in a single turn without playing to a side stack, they may immediately draw back up to five and continue their turn.